ChristyCheuk/Portfolio/README.md

-# christycheukportfolio
+# portfolio
-Public portfolio for Telling Stories with Data at CMU
+This is my public portfolio for Telling Stories with Data at CMU!

 # About me
 My name is Christy.
 I'm an MISM Global student.
 I decided to take the global pathway to study in Australia and the United States because it is an exciting intercontinental option.
 By studying at two campuses on two hemispheres, I can access a global network of professors, experts, classmates, and alumni.
 I will have an intercontinental learning experience that will help me develop a holistic perspective.